 Gourmet and Kid-Friendly In-Flight Picnics

 A long list of Heathrow Airport restaurants offer in-flight picnics including Giraffe, Wagamama (a favorite of my daughter’s for Asian noodles), Yo!
 Sushi, Pret a Manger and Gordon Ramsay Plane Food.
-While plane food on many airlines has improved, I think that letting the kids pick out their own meals in advance can reduces the risk of them not liking what’s served on board.
+While plane food on many airlines has improved, I think that letting the kids pick out their own meals in advance can reduce the risk of them not liking what’s served on board.
 And in cases where no food is served on board, this way they’ll have something fun to eat.

 Fortnum & Mason, one of my favorite stores in the world, packs in-flight picnics in insulated bags.
 My daughter became a Scotch egg enthusiast on this trip so was eyeing the Picnic Plate full of traditional British favorites.
 I got a kick out of the First Class Box which champagne and caviar which would certainly be a perfect post-flight treat.